hypersoft/opkit/C/parameters.md

 The second API call is `param_parse_next_parameter` which is consecutively called by an application until no further processing is required.

-In order to support application coders there are two more API calls which are for debugging purposes.
+In order to support application coders, there are two more API calls which are for debugging purposes.

 The first API call is `param_debug_print_parameter` which will print a complete report on what was parsed from a previous call to `param_parse_next_parameter`.

-The second API call is `param_get_parameter_type_string`, which will retrieve a string pointer that uniquely identifies what the type of parameter parsed is.
+The second API call is `param_get_parameter_type_string`, which will retrieve a string pointer that uniquely identifies the type of the parsed parameter.
 A parameter type can be one of:

   * void